Skip to content

 exitnode

-tailscale windows, run exit node
+tailscale windows run exit node

-tailscale windows, run exit ndoe alert
+tailscale windows run exit ndoe

 tailscale use as exit node